VedantKh/personal/src/routes/experience/+page.md

 # Friends and Family
-Built an underground community of builders at Stanford and raised $200k to give out in grants.
+Built a strong community of builders at Stanford and raised $200k to give out in grants.
 Here are my [thoughts](https://friendsandfam.xyz/builder-fellowships) about why this is important.